 LOT – A parcel of land occupied or designed to be occupied by one building

-and the accessory buildings or uses customarily incident to it, including such open spaces as are arranged and designed to be used in connection with such buildings and which has frontage on a public or approved private street which provides access thereto.
+and the accessory buildings or uses customarily incident to it, including such open spaces as are arranged and designed to be used in connection with such buildings and which has frontage on a public or approved private street which provides access thereto, or in the case of a minor subdivision, on a driveway if otherwise in compliance with Section 140-18(12)(i).
 When calculating the size of a lot, any land on which automobiles travel, and the adjacent shoulders, shall not be included in the calculation.

 LOT WIDTH – The average width of the lot measured across the frontage, approximate midsection and rear boundary of the lot.